RetroAchievements/docs/docs/developer-docs/devquests.md

 **Goal**: Publish a set for a game that has been featured in RANews' Wish This Set feature at any point in time and does not currently have a set in core
 **Repeatable**: Yes (Up to 2 times)

-1. Collaborations are Acceptable as long as both contribute equally to the set with a minimum of 20 achievements each.
+1. Collaborations are acceptable as long as both contribute equally to the set with a minimum of 20 achievements each.
 2. Must be full sets containing all content and challenges appropriate to the game.
 3. The person that wrote the Wish This Set may not be one of the developers making the set.
 4. Quest is available year round, and gets new games eligible every release of RANews.